Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Introduction

 \section{Introduction}

-Dung’s abstract argumentation framework has become the standard abstraction for nonmonotonic reasoning with arguments, precisely because it separates argument evaluation from the internal structure of arguments.
-By representing arguments as abstract entities related only through attacks, Dung’s theory provides a uniform semantic foundation that applies across domains, logics, and application contexts ~\cite{Dung1995}.
-This deliberate abstraction, however, also entails a systematic loss of structural information about how arguments are constructed and how conflicts interact with that structure.

-In structured argumentation formalisms such as ASPIC$^+$ and DeLP, this lost information is reintroduced indirectly ~\cite{ModgilPrakken2014,GarciaSimari2004}.
-Subarguments are used to determine when attacks are induced, propagated, or lifted to larger arguments, and notions such as rebuttal or undercut rely implicitly on internal structure.
-As a result, structural dependencies influence acceptability only through derived attack relations.
-While effective for concrete instantiations, this approach conflates conflict and structure at the abstract level, making it difficult to distinguish whether a semantic outcome is due to genuine conflict or merely to structural propagation.
+Abstract argumentation has become the standard abstraction for nonmonotonic reasoning with arguments because it separates argument evaluation from the internal structure of arguments.
+By representing arguments as atomic entities connected only by an attack relation, it provides a uniform semantic foundation applicable across domains, logics, and application contexts~\cite{Dung1995}.
+This deliberate abstraction, however, fixes the signature of abstract argumentation to a single relational dimension, excluding any independent representation of structural dependency.
+Consequently, information about how arguments are constructed and how conflicts interact with that structure is absent at the abstract level.
+In structured argumentation formalisms such as ASPIC$^+$ and DeLP~\cite{ModgilPrakken2014,GarciaSimari2004}, this information is reintroduced indirectly: subarguments determine when attacks are induced, propagated, or lifted to larger arguments, and notions such as rebuttal or undercut rely implicitly on internal structure.
+Structural dependencies therefore affect acceptability only through derived attack relations.
+While effective in concrete instantiations, this strategy conflates conflict with structure at the abstract level, leaving no independent dimension for representing structural dependency and making it difficult to determine whether a semantic outcome arises from genuine conflict or merely structural propagation.

-This paper starts from the observation that extension-based equivalence \cite{DBLP:journals/ai/BaumannDLW19} does not imply structural or explanatory equivalence.
-Different subargument configurations may collapse into the same Dung framework, yielding identical extensions while differing in how attacks are grounded, how defence propagates, and how acceptance can be justified.
-Such differences become particularly salient in settings concerned with explainability, modularity, and dynamic updates \cite{DBLP:journals/ai/LiaoJK11}, where understanding \emph{why} an argument is accepted matters as much as \emph{whether} it is accepted.